 Guidelines for the External Advisory Board

-The Human Centered Design & Engineering (HCDE) External Advisory Board (EAB) consists of industry, university, and community representatives who assist the Department in accomplishing its missions.
+The Human Centered Design & Engineering (HCDE) External Advisory Board (EAB) consists of industry, university, and community representatives who assist the Department in accomplishing its mission.
 The Board seeks to help advance HCDE's research, teaching, and service goals by strengthening the Department's ties to industry and the community.

 The mission of the board is to: